Study in the USA with

 Oregon is well known for its tourism, wood products, sporting goods companies (Nike and Columbia Sportswear), and its high technology companies (Oregon Scientific, and Tektronix).

-Why Study in the USA at Lane Community College?
+Why Study Lane Community College?

 Lane Community College has an excellent reputation in the United States.
 It is a member of the prestigious and select League for Innovation in the community college.
 In 2000 Lane Community College was selected by the League for Innovation as one of only 12 Vanguard Colleges in North America based on the college's outstanding record of achievement and innovation.